-Economic prosperity reigned in Granville, due partially to the work ethic of these early German farmers.
+Economic prosperity reigned in Granville, due partially to the work ethic of the early German farmers.
 The town remained predominantly rural through the early half of the 20th century.
 From the late 1800s to World War II Granville was an important center for dairy and truck farming.
 Resident William Schlapmann owned a creamery that produced 100 pounds a day.
-Gradually industries began to open in Granville and the area eventually became the most concentrated base of industrial employment in Wisconsin.
+Gradually industries began to open in Granville and the area eventually became the most concentrated base of industrial employment in Wisconsin-today including industrial parks and scores of companies.

 In 1956 the residents and property owners of Granville were given a choice to consolidate with the City of Milwaukee.
-Needing services that Milwaukee could offer-especially water--the majority of voters said yes to the referendum.
+Needing services that Milwaukee could offer- especially water--the majority of voters said yes to the referendum.
 By the 1960s, the western portion of Granville (16.5 square miles) was annexed by Milwaukee and parts of the eastern section consolidated as the Village of Brown Deer.
 Milwaukee became one of the few large cities in the United States that still had working farms within its boundaries.